Basic Payment Scheme

 - Question: What are the requirements for hedgerows and trees in a line?

-Answer: Hedgerows, trees in a line and drains/ditches have been designated as landscape features under GAEC.
+Answer: Hedgerows, trees in a line and drains/ditches have been designated as landscape features under Good Agricultural and Environmental Condition.
 This means it is not necessary to make deductions to parcel areas to account for these features but they must be retained.

 - Question: What is the situation regarding leases and forestry?